-- 3/4 cup warm milk mixed with 1/2 tsp saffron
+- 3/4 cup milk : mix warm milk with 1/2 tsp saffron

-- 3/4 cup hot water
+- 3/4 cup water (hot)

 Prep: If using nuts, chop them coarsely.
 Warm milk, water and saffron, together in the microwave for 2 minutes.
 Keep aside.

 Add ghee/butter in a sauce pan and melt on medium heat for 20-30 seconds.
-Add your choice of chopped nuts and raisins and sauté for 1 minute.
+Then, add your choice of chopped nuts and raisins and sauté for 1 minute.
 Add Sooji (and almond meal) and sauté for 5 minutes on medium flame, this is to cook away the rawness of semolina (sooji).

-Add the warm milk-water-saffron mix and stir continuously with a whisk or wooden spoon to avoid any lumps from forming.
+- Add the warm milk-water-saffron mix and stir continuously with a whisk or wooden spoon to avoid any lumps from forming.

-When the mix reaches a semi-liquid consistency, add sugar and stir till sooji cooks off to a thick pudding-like consistency.
+- When the mix reaches a semi-liquid consistency, add sugar and stir till sooji cooks off to a thick pudding-like consistency.
 Turn off the heat and add the cardamom powder and stir.
 Serve warm or cold.